moefh/badgerscript/README.md

 $ src/fh tests/test.fh
 ```

-### Features
+## Features

 The code implements a pretty simple and fast register-based VM.
+Script
-Script execution has 3 phases:
+execution has 3 phases:

 - lexing/parsing converts text to an abstract syntax tree (AST)
 - compilation converts the AST to bytecode
-- execution runs the bytecode in the VM
+- the VM runs the bytecode

-There's currently no garbage collection, so the only full first class data type is `number`.
-Strings are supported, but they can't be dynamically created or modified.

-The language is dynamically-typed with mandatory variable
-declarations, `while` loops, `if`/`else` and blocks with lexical
-scope.
+There's a simple mark-and-sweep garbage collector, but it currently
+doesn't run automatically.
+It can be forced by calling the function
+`gc()` from inside a script.

-### Status
+## Status

 Feature                  | Status
 ------------------------ | ------------------------------------